gvwilson/thirdbit/_drafts/2024-04-13-code-linter.md

-As I wrote [yesterday][template_post], the [HTML validator example][sdxpy_check] has two natural follow-ons: a [template expander][sdxpy_template] and a [linter][sdxpy_lint] that checks whether the source of a Python program obeys a set of rules.
+As I wrote [yesterday][template_post], the [HTML validator example][sdxpy_check] has two natural follow-ons: a [template expander][sdxpy_template] and a linter that checks whether the source of a Python program obeys a set of rules.
 Of these,
 I think the second is more important: the original `lint` utility on Unix helped me learn how to write C properly, and I now set up [ruff][ruff] before writing the first line of Python in a new project.

-One thing that surprised me as I was writing this chapter was how few new ideas it needed to introduce.
+One thing that surprised me as I was writing [Chapter 13: A Code Linter][sdxpy_lint] was how few new ideas it needed to introduce.
 By this point in the book,
 readers understand that a program is just a data structure in memory